Five indispensable criteria for increasing employee protection in the pharmaceutical industry

 Lesezeit: 6 min.

-In many industries, dust is a type of hazardous material due to its composition and is therefore a major problem.
+Containment through filter systems – employee protection in the pharmaceutical industry: In many branches of industry, dust is a type of hazardous substance due to its composition and is therefore a major problem.
 Particularly in the pharmaceutical industry, the composition of dust and daily dust exposure for employees is an important issue, because the particles generated during production are in the air at the workplace.
 Without further protective measures, they can thus enter the respiratory tract of employees, where they may have serious health consequences.
 Therefore, employee protection – e.g. in the environment of tablet production – is particularly important, since on the one hand the self-cleaning mechanism of the respiratory tract can no longer cope with or remove an excessive amount of dust on its own, and on the other hand the active ingredients used can become a hazard if employees are exposed to them over a longer period of time.

 Learn how to protect your employees from hazardous dusts in our blog article.